EfG-Haigerseelbach/ct-plesk-email/README.md

 ### Download

-1. Clone this repository `git clone https://github.com/EfG-Haigerseelbach/ct-plesk-email.git`
+1. Clone this repository `git clone https://github.com/EfG-Haigerseelbach/ct-plesk-email.git`.
-2. Change to directory `ct-plesk-email`
+2. Change to directory `ct-plesk-email`.
-3. Run command `npm install`
+3. Run command `npm install`.
-4. Change to directory `ct-plesk-email\config`
+4. Change to directory `ct-plesk-email\config`.

 ### Configure

-5. Copy `template.json` to `default.json`
+5. Copy `template.json` to `default.json`.
 6. Edit `default.json` according to your needs.
-Refer to section **Configuration**
+Refer to section **Configuration**.

 ### Schedule

 7. As normal user (not sudo!) run command `crontab -e` since querying the persons and their tags via the ChurchTools API should be run without administrator privileges.
-8. A the following line `*/5 * * * * /usr/local/bin/node /path/to/ct-plesk-email/index.js >> /path/to/ct-plesk-email/cron.log` to query for changes at person's tags every five minutes.
+8. A the following line `*/5 * * * * cd /path/to/ct-plesk-email/ && /usr/local/bin/node /path/to/ct-plesk-email/index.js > /path/to/ct-plesk-email/cron.log 2>&1` to query for changes at person's tags every five minutes.
 Help on defining a cron-pattern that suits your needs can be found at [crontab guru](https://crontab.guru/).
+Explanation: `*/5 * * * *` tells to execute the process every five minutes. `cd /path/to/ct-plesk-email/` changes to the directory. `&&` combines both commands. `/usr/local/bin/node` is the absolute path of `node`. `/path/to/ct-plesk-email/index.js` is the node-application to be executed. `> /path/to/ct-plesk-email/cron.log` indicates that the standard output of the `index.js` script will be redirected to file `/path/to/ct-plesk-email/cron.log`. `2>&1` indicates that the standard error (2>) is redirected to the same file descriptor that is pointed by standard output (&1).
+So, both standard output and error will be redirected to `cron.log`.
 9. To check your user's cron jobs run command `crontab -l`.
-10. To test if the cron job is executed delete file `inputDataForCronJob.js` and wait for the job to be executed.
+10. To test if the cron job is executed delete file `inputDataForCronJob.js` (if existing) and wait for the job to be executed.
 The file should be created.
+11. tbd

 ## Configuration

+All configuration settings are located at `config/default.json`.
+Initially this file *does not exist*.
+You need to copy `config/template.json` and adjust it according to your needs.

 ### ChurchTools API